Get a free, no obligation personal loan quote with rates as low as 9.99%

 In Ontario, for example, you may be able to keep your home if your home equity does not exceed $10,000 and you continue to keep up with your mortgage payments.
 Other provinces have similar exemptions that let you retain a certain amount of equity in your home, which your trustee will help you navigate.

-Will I Lose My House If I File Bankruptcy In Canada If I Have A Little Equity In My House?
+Will I Lose My House If I Have Little Equity In My House?

-If you have very little equity in your home, you may not lose your home when you declare bankruptcy.
+If you don’t have much equity, you may not lose your home when you declare bankruptcy.
 This is because there’s essentially nothing for your creditors to recoup even if you were to sell your home.
+This may be more common in a down market, or if you just bought your home and there’s mortgage default insurance added to the loan.

-For example, if you have a home worth $300,000 and you owe $280,000, you’d have $20,000 in equity.
-However, if you were to sell your home, the property taxes, real estate commissions and other closing costs would leave little to nothing left over.
+For example, if you have a home worth $300,000 and you owe $280,000, you’d have a mere $20,000 in equity.
+If you were to sell your home, there would be little left over once the property taxes, real estate commissions, and other closing costs are paid.
 That means there would be little proceeds left over for your creditors.

 In this case, you probably wouldn’t lose your home, as long as you continue to make your mortgage payments.
 Even if you go bankrupt, you may still be able to live in your home and build equity with each mortgage payment you make.

-Will I Lose My House If I File Bankruptcy In Canada If I Have A Lot Of Equity?
+Will I Lose My House If I Have A Lot Of Equity?

-If you have a sizable amount of equity in the property, you are at more risk of losing your home.
-However, there is still a way to keep it if you have a little cash available.
+If you have a sizable amount of equity in the property, you are more at risk of losing your home.
+However, there is still a way to keep it if you have some cash available.

-For instance, if your trustee estimates that a few thousand dollars would be left over after the home is sold and all commissions and fees are paid, you can retain your home if you pay out this money.
+For instance, if your Licensed Insolvency Trustee (LIT) estimates that a few thousand dollars would be left over after the home is sold and all commissions and fees are paid, you can retain your home if you pay out this money.
 But if you can’t come up with the funds to buy out the equity, you may lose your home when you file for bankruptcy.

 What Happens If You Can’t Buy Out The Equity In Your Home?

-If you have equity in your home but can’t afford to buy it out, you have a few options:
+If you have equity in your home but can’t afford to buy it out, there are only a few options available:

 File A Consumer Proposal